irepair5150/Starter-Kit-V4-Eleventy/src/pages/index.md

   key: Home
   order: 1
 ---

-iRepair Buffalo is located in Williamsville, NY.
 We fix Apple devices and recover data.
 This site is under construction!

 [Start a repair](/start)